poojithamutteneni/bailout.hyd/README.md

 # socialnet.hyd

-When we began working on this project to help provide financial relief to service workers, one of our **KEY REQUIREMENTS** was to build something *QUICKLY*.

-Below is a rough description of how we built bailout.nyc.
-Please feel free to clone this project to create your own version to support your local community.

 ## 1. Fork this repo on github

 Pretty much everything is in `index.html` with some key configuration at the top.